 Everything Is Love: ahh what could I possibly say that would accurately describe the impeccability of this album.
 If you know me, you’ll know that I am a chatterbox.
 But I am genuinely struggling to find the words that will illustrate the power of the message in this album, and just how clearly each of their voices resonated through every word that was sung/rapped.
 I’m sure it’s no secret to most that Jay-Z cheated on Beyonce a while ago.
 The details of his betrayal are of course kept under wraps, as the dynamic duo have always been incredibly skilled at making sure the public only knows what they want them to.
 So Becky With The Good Hair is still out there somewhere, hiding from The Beyhive at all costs.
 Not that we know who she is, or she’d be six feet under by now.
 Or at the very least the branded name would be useless.
 She’d be Becky With The Nappy Hair, because no hair salon in town would ever touch her scalp again.
 No to mention that any bitch who would willingly fuck Beyoncé’s man would definitely take yours in a heartbeat.
 But I digress.

-I know to someone who isn’t such a big fan of either of them, but since Saturday night I’ve been feeling…different.
+I’ve always been a proud member of the Beyhive and a huge fan of Jay-Z’s music, but since Saturday night I’ve been feeling…different.
 Then I after I listened to Everything Is Love for the second time, and I mean really listened to it, something struck me.
 As I was watching Beyoncé perform, it occurred to me that this woman doesn’t just slay because she’s amazing.
 I mean, she is.
 But she also slays because she works.
 HARD.
 Beyoncé has done nothing but rise further and further to the top since her early Destiny Child days, but she just goes harder.
 Every year she becomes increasingly more successful, but this does not ever slow her grind.
 If anything, the results just make her hungrier and reach to new heights the on the next occasion.
 However it didn’t really occur to me that Jay-Z had the very same work ethic until I really sat down and listened to every lyric of the album properly.
 I mean, he’s always been Hove but this has never stopped him.
-He’s gone from drug dealer, to rapper, to best rapper in the game, and finally to the balla and businessman he is now.
+He’s gone from drug dealer, to rapper, to best rapper in the game, and finally to the baller and businessman he is now.
 But yet, he STILL continues to work like he’s still a broke nigga from Brooklyn.
 How crazy is that work ethic?
 It’s so crazy that it seems nothing short of unbelievably insane that I haven’t even cracked the surface.
 But yet I’ve literally been sitting on my ass in comparison.
 What’s that about?
 Well no more of it.
 Ever since last weekend, I really have felt a fire in me that I’ve never really felt before, and I really, really do not want to put it out.
 Because what music is to Beyoncé and Jay-Z, is what writing is to me.
 Writing is my therapy, except I am nowhere near finished with my session.
 Hell I haven’t even started; I’ve barely sat on the sofa and opened my mouth.
 You do get the analogy I’m going with here, right?
 If not, my apologies.

 So this is exactly why I’m sitting here writing this.
 Still in the office just over two hours after my shift ended.
 It certainly isn’t because I love it here.
 It’s because I love this: writing is my escape, my release, my passion, my everything.
 It is me.
 But while I think I have a natural way with words, I am aware that I’ve still got a long way to go.
 I am literally days away from my twenty-fifth birthday, and while I know it’s not quite time to wear the “old maid” outfit just yet, it certainly isn’t the time to keep delaying the start of the journey.
 I definitely don’t consider myself the Beyoncé of the writing world, but I truly believe I could get there if I apply myself, show true dedication and work hard.
 Mark my words, one of these days I will have my own Everything Is Love, which I hope will inspire another budding talent such as myself.
 However, until then, I will continue to hone my craft and grind until I too can say that I slay.